vidbina/vidbina.github.io/_drafts/2017-12-20-function-composition.markdown

 ---
 Here be dragons :dragon:

-The Haskell wiki explains function composition as
+The [Haskell wiki][haskell-fc] explains function composition as

 > the act of pipelining the result of one function to the input of another, creating an entirely new function

 and that seems relatively easy to wrap one's mind around.

-It's just the associativity that gets to me :confused:.
+It's just the associativity that confused me initially :confused:.

 In Haskell, I defined two simple functions `times3` and `plus1`